 A-B Tech is committed to providing a drug-free learning and working environment.
 From a safety perspective, the use of drugs or alcohol may impair the well-being of students, employees, and visitors, interfere with the College's educational environment, and result in damage to College property.
-Therefore, it is the College's policy that the unlawful manufacture, distribution, dispensation, possession, or use of narcotics, drugs, other controlled substances or alcohol is prohibited on College premises or as part of any College-sponsored activity.
+Therefore, it is the College's policy that the unlawful manufacture, distribution, dispensation, possession, or use of Alcohol, illegal or unauthorized Controlled Substances or Impairing Substances are prohibited at any College Location by College students and employees.